callum-oakley/fgwm/README.md

-This allows a single call of `fgwm focus next` to swap between your two most recently used windows, while multiple calls can be used to traverse the window stack as far back as you like. `fgwm focus prev` moves back up the stack, and is for situations where you accidentally focus past the window you wanted and don't have to loop all the way back around.
+This allows a single call of `fgwm focus next` to swap between your two most recently used windows, while multiple calls can be used to traverse the window stack as far back as you like. `fgwm focus prev` moves back up the stack, and is for situations where you accidentally focus past the window you wanted, so that you don't have to loop all the way back around.

 Focus changing only takes place within the currently active view (see below), windows in other views are ignored.